smucclaw/eu-ai-act/act.md

 6. The Commission shall facilitate the exchange of experience between national competent authorities.

-7. National competent authorities may provide guidance and advice on the implementation of this Regulation, including to small-scale providers.
+7. National competent authorities may provide guidance and advice on the implementation of this Regulation, including tailored to SME providers.
 Whenever national competent authorities intend to provide guidance and advice with regard to an AI system in areas covered by other Union legislation, the competent national authorities under that Union legislation shall be consulted, as appropriate.
 Member States may also establish one central contact point for communication with operators.

 8. When Union institutions, agencies and bodies fall within the scope of this Regulation, the European Data Protection Supervisor shall act as the competent authority for their supervision.